Quick Summary:

 Mobx

-The simple and minimal boilerplate code of Mobx makes the state management easy in React Native.
-Changing the code will not be necessary as it is more similar to JavaScript.
+The simple and minimal boilerplate code of Mobx makes state management easy in React Native.
+Changing the code is unnecessary as it is more similar to JavaScript.
 Additionally, you will not have to use a new architecture like you have to with Redux.
-It is designed specifically to simplify managing the state across the entire application through its varied components.
-Another advantage of using Mobx is its mutability feature that silently updates the state when you don’t want any side effects.
+It is designed to simplify managing the state across the entire application through its varied components.
+Another advantage of Mobx is its mutability feature, which silently updates the state when you don’t want any side effects.

 Why To Use: